Receive an online car valuation and sell your car in a few easy steps

 Cost of Ownership

 As far as cost of ownership is concerned, it would be fair to call this Mokka 'class competitive'.
 As you'd expect these days, a start/stop system is fitted across the range (though only on manual gearbox models) to cut the engine when you don't need it, stuck in traffic or waiting at the lights.
-As a result, the 140PS 1.4-litre petrol turbo 4x4 Mokka we've been looking at here manages 42.2mpg and 152g/km of CO2.
-Or 43.5mpg and 150g/km in pokier 152PS auto guise.
+As a result, the 140PS 1.4-litre petrol turbo 4x4 Mokka we've been looking at here manages up to 36.7mpg and up to 162g/km of CO2.

 What else?
 Well, to help you get somewhere close to the quoted fuel and CO2 figures on a day-to-day basis, there's an ECO section of the trip computer that includes a gearshift indicator, shows you fuel results over the last 30 miles and offers a graphical display that's supposed to encourage eco-minded driving.
 What else?
 Well, Vauxhall being a mainstream brand, residual values aren't as strong as, for example, you'd get from a rival Honda HR-V, but the Mokka X claws the advantage back with modest cost of options and very affordable servicing you can budget for with a range of pre-paid servicing plans.
 There's an unremarkable, but potentially extendable, three year 60,000 mile warranty.